 These ideas gave people something concrete to fight for, helped them gain foreign assistance, and eventually resulted in independence from Britain.

 The American Revolution was a bloody war.
-Killing three times more Americans than World War II, it was responsible for more deaths than almost any other war in American history.
-Worst of all, it had no apparent moral grounds until 1775, when Thomas Paine released his magnum opus, Common Sense, a pamphlet advocating independence from Great Britain.
+For many, the conflict had no apparent moral grounds until 1776, when Thomas Paine released his magnum opus, Common Sense, a pamphlet advocating independence from Great Britain.
 It was written on the moral grounds of taxation without representation, the immorality of a tyrannical monarchy, and the inevitability of British oppression.
 These simple ideas completely changed the ideology of the war.
 They gave people something concrete to fight for, helped them gain foreign assistance, and eventually resulted in independence from Britain.
 Paine (and Locke) universalized the American Revolution (and later the French Revolution), making it a crusade for humanity.
 His writing dignified what was otherwise easily interpreted as a nasty civil war of conflicting self-interests.

 Albert Einstein and Relativism

 In 1905, German-born theoretical physicist Albert Einstein released his “theory of relativity” to the world for the first time.
 His theory essentially states that all motion must be defined based on one’s frame of reference and that space and time are relative, not absolute concepts.
 At the time it seemed like just another scientific theory; however, its unforeseen implications on relativism and the modern world would be astronomical.

 Einstein’s theory of relativity paved the way for a broader ideology of moral and philosophical relativism, which contributed an even broader movement of modernism.